adamburgess/clean-css-online/README.md

 and then use your favorite local http server (e.g. npm:live-reload) to serve index-dev.html due to web workers being annoying, you'll have to re-build the bundle after changing anything that the worker uses.

-or, if you want to compile everything:
+or, if you want to compile everything to load fast:
 ````
 npm install -g jspm
 jspm install